esastack/esa-restclient/site/content/en/blog/_index.md

 ---
-title: "ESA RestClient Blog"
+title: "Blog"
 linkTitle: "Blog"
-menu:
-  main:
-    weight: 10
+weight: 30
+description: >
+  This is the **blog** section.
+It has categories: Releases.
 ---

-This is the **blog** section.
-It has two categories: News and Releases.

-Files in these directories will be listed in reverse chronological order.
+AAA